jundaz/jundaz.github.io/_pages/about.md

 About me
 ======

-Currently, I'm a senior undergraduate student at the University of Toronto, majoring in Computer Science, I will be graduating Fall 2021.
+Currently, I'm a Graduate student at the University of Toronto, Department of Mechanical & Industrial Engineering, pursueing Master of Applied Science degree under supervision of Prof. [Eldan Cohen](https://www.mie.utoronto.ca/faculty_staff/eldan-cohen/)

-I’m broadly interested in geometry processing, physics-based animation, computer vision and machine learning application in those 3 fields.
+My main interest of research focuses on sequence model and natural language model.

-During the third year in undergraduate study I made a publication related to k-means algorithm.
-In recent years I have worked with Prof. [Alec Jacobson](https://www.cs.toronto.edu/~jacobson/) on projects in field of geometry processing and Prof. [David Levin](http://142.93.146.228/researchdb/) on projects in field of physics-based animation.
+During my Undergraduate years I have worked with Prof. [Alec Jacobson](https://www.cs.toronto.edu/~jacobson/) on projects in field of geometry processing and Prof. [David Levin](http://142.93.146.228/researchdb/) on projects in field of physics-based animation.

 <br/>